microsoft/code-with-engineering-playbook/design-reviews/recipes/async-design-reviews.md

 1. Make it the designer's responsibility to find reviewers for their design
 2. The designer should ask a team member directly (face-to-face conversation, async messaging, etc) if they are available to review.
 Only if they agree, then assign them as a reviewer
-3. Indicate to the reviewer's if the design is ready to be merged once approved.
+3. Indicate if the design is ready to be merged once approved.

 ### Indicate Design Completeness